Sxuno/GTA5-Model-Documentation/Documentation.md

       Flags 2

-      Defines group of collision to interact With
+      Defines group of collision to interact with

          - Animal
          - Animal ragdoll